 Mei Changsu’s living room in the Palace of Emperor Qin

-Back then, Hengdian was still known for its poverty.
-“When you raise your head, all you see is Bamian Mountain.
-Diluted porridge three times a day fends off famine and cold.
-If you have a daughter, never marry her to a man from Hengdian,” went one grim local rhyme.
-In 1975, the 40-year-old Xu defied the prevailing Maoist-collectivist orthodoxy of the time to found a private enterprise, beginning with manufacturing silk reels then diversifying into electronics components.
-A move into the entertainment industry—song-and-dance shows in backwater resorts—did not take off, but then Xu met fellow Zhejiang native Xie in 1995 and found himself with an order for 100 Qing-style houses, a tower, and an imitation Zhujiang River within three months.
+Back then, Hengdian was known for its poverty.
+“When you raise your head, all you see is Bamian Mountain/ Diluted porridge three times a day fends off famine and cold/ If you have a daughter, never marry her to a man from Hengdian,” went one grim local rhyme.
+In 1975, the 40-year-old Xu defied the prevailing Maoist-collectivist orthodoxy to found a private enterprise, beginning with manufacturing silk reels, then diversifying into electronics components.
+A move into the entertainment industry—song-and-dance shows in backwater resorts—did not take off, but then Xu met director Xie, a fellow Zhejiang native, in 1995, and found himself with an order for 100 Qing-style houses, a tower, and an imitation Zhujiang River within three months.

 It sounded almost impossible, but Xu agreed.
 According to an autobiography published in 2011, Xu assigned the project to 120 work teams, building round the clock.
 Since the scenery needed to look old, Xu dispatched men to buy worn stone floor tiles from peasants, and even took unmarked tombstones from graves to meet the deadline.